c-banks1/engineering_journal/Phase_0/01_System_Thinking/Notes_Engineering_Design.md

 These are flexible, can be compressed to show large periods of time or expanded to show individual tasks on a day by day activity schedule.
 They are also extremely useful to show correlation between different activities and to balance a time table more easily.

 ##### *2.4.2 - PERT Networks*

+PERT is a modern day umbrella term for scheduling programs that show inter-related tasks.
+Initially it was associated with the US Navy Polaris Missle System.

+##### *2.4.3 - Critical Path Method (CPM)*